At Rushall Primary School we will generate a culture of optimism and ambition; Embracing creativity, innovation and technology.

-The targeted and strategic use of the Pupil Premium Grant (PPG) will support us in achieving our vision.
+The targeted and strategic use of Pupil Premium funding will support us in achieving our vision.

-We ensure that teaching and learning opportunities meet the needs of all of our pupils.
+We ensure that teaching and learning opportunities the needs of all pupils.

-We ensure that appropriate provision is made for pupils who belong to vulnerable groups, ensuring that the needs of socially disadvantaged pupils are assessed and addressed in timely manner.
+We ensure that appropriate provision is made for pupil who belongs to vulnerable groups; this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
-We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
-At least 70% of any group will be made up of FSM children.
+We reserve the right to allocate the Pupil Premium funding to support any other pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
+At least 70% of any group will be made up of children eligible for Pupil Premium.

-Pupil Premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
-Limited funding and resources means that not all children receiving free school meals will be in receipt of Pupil Premium interventions at one time.
+Pupil Premium funding will be allocated following a needs analysis, which will identify priority classes, groups or individuals.
+Limited funding and resources means that not all children receiving free school meals (or who have been eligible to receive FSM in the last six years, known as Ever 6) will be in receipt of Pupil Premium interventions at one time.

-The range of provision the Governors may consider making for this group could include:
+The range of provision the Governors may consider making for this group of children could include:

 Reducing class sizes thus improving opportunities for effective AfL and accelerating progress.

-Providing small group work with an experienced teacher focussed on overcoming gaps in learning.
+Providing small group work with an experienced teacher/ HLTA focussed on overcoming gaps in learning.

-Additional teaching and learning opportunities provided through learning teachers, HLTAs, Social Mentors, TAs, external agencies and educational visits.
+Additional teaching and learning opportunities provided through learning mentors, trained TAs or external agencies based on the most up-to-date EEF toolkit evidnce.

 All our work through the Pupil Premium will be aimed at accelerating progress moving children to at least age related expectations.
-Initially this will be in communication, English and Mathematics.
+Initially, this will be in the areas of communication, English and mathematics.
+The school makes effective use of proven education research when selecting interventions to accelerate and deepen pupil progress.
+The Education Endowment Foundation (EFF) offers guidance reports providing practical examples of programmes and approaches to support school leaders make better informed decisions – all based on the best available evidence.

-Pupil Premium resources will be also be used to target higher attaining pupils on FSM to make accelerated progress.
+Pupil Premium resources will also be used to target more able disadvantaged children to achieve greater depth levels.

-It will be the responsibility of the Headteacher and Deputy Headteacher to produce regular reports for the Governors’ Creative Curriculum and Standards sub-committee and the Full Governing Body on:
+It will be the responsibility of Executive Headteacher and Head of School to produce a termly report to the Governors’ Teaching and Learning Committee (Curriculum and Standards) on:

-an evaluation of the cost effectiveness, in terms of the progress made by the pupils receiving a particular provision, when compared with other forms of support.
+An evaluation of cost effectiveness, in terms of the progress made by pupils receiving a particular provision, when compared with other forms of support.

 Any appeals against this policy will be through the governor’s complaints procedure.